 Next, start setting up your camera.
 One of the simplest ways to get better firework photos is to stabilize your camera.
 Since you’re shooting light and you’ll be using longer shutter speeds, even the slightest movement of the camera can cause light trails and blurriness.
 To prevent this from happening, simply use a tripod.
 You can even take it a step further and snap your photos with a wireless remote, preventing any chance of shaky hands from ruining your photo.

-But, to really capture the beauty of fireworks on films, you’ll have to shoot in manual mode.
+But, to really capture the beauty of fireworks on film, you’ll have to shoot in manual mode.
 Auto focus can be great, but it almost never performs well in low light situations and can leave you with lots of image noise.
 Although manual mode takes longer to setup, the results are always worth it.
 Also, once you’re setup, you won’t need to change your camera settings again during the firework display.

 Dial in Your Exposure Settings